The Elder Scrolls IV: Oblivion: Remaster

 An internal ZeniMax Media presentation, dated to 2020 and released as part of the FTC v.
 Microsoft case in 2023, indicated that an Oblivion remaster, among other unannounced titles, was earmarked for a release in the 2022 fiscal year.
 On April 15, 2025, several in-game images, promotional art, and other materials were leaked from Virtuos' websites through an accessible WordPress file repository.
 The images showed recognizable themes such as the player's first view of the outside world upon leaving the tutorial quest, the Imperial City and its surroundings, and several other highlights.

 On April 21, 2025, Bethesda released a promotional image on Twitter announcing a livestream on YouTube and Twitch the next day, confirming the leaks; the live announcement on YouTube was watched by more than 600,000 people.
 Shortly after the presentation began, the game was released on Windows, PlayStation 5, and Xbox Series X/S, in addition to day-one availability on Xbox Game Pass, to generally positive reviews.
 The game reached 4 million players three days after release, with a peak of 216,000 concurrent players on Steam.

+The remaster is built upon a modified version of the original Gamebryo engine, made to be headless and pass the game state into the modern Unreal Engine 5, which is used to render the game itself.
+The Remaster as a result is capable of ray-traced lighting and much higher detail models.